51Degrees/specifications/pipeline-specification/features/data-updates.md

 Aspect Engine.

-If the operational environment does not support file system watching events, implementors may need to use polling to determine changes and have due regard to file system load when setting polling frequency.
+If the operational environment does not support file system watching events, implementors might need to use polling to determine changes and have due regard to file system load when setting polling frequency.

 ### Programmatic update